-Name and Age Position Held with the HIT Term of Office and Length of Time Served Principal Occupation & Business Experience During at Least Past 5 Years/ Qualification for Board Service Other Directorships Held by Trustee Christopher Coleman Age 62 Chairman Service Commenced December 2020, Term Expires 2024 President and CEO, Twin Cites Habitat for Humanity; Formerly, Mayor, City of Saint Paul, MN; President, National League of Cities; Member, St. Paul City Council; Investment Advisor, RBC Cain Rauscher.
-Mr. Coleman has particular knowledge and experience regarding real estate finance and construction, economic None
+Name and Age Position Held with the HIT Term of Office and Length of Time Served Principal Occupation & Business Experience During at Least Past 5 Years/ Qualification for Board Service Other Directorships Held by Trustee Christopher Coleman Age 63 Chairman Service Commenced December 2020, Term Expires 2025 President and CEO, Twin Cites Habitat for Humanity; formerly, Mayor, City of Saint Paul, MN; President, National League of Cities; Member, St. Paul City Council; Investment Advisor, RBC Cain Rauscher.
+Mr. Coleman has particular knowledge and experience regarding real estate finance and construction, economic and community development and public policy.
+None Vincent Alvarez Age 56 Union Trustee Service Commenced December 2012, Term Expires 2025 President, New York City Central Labor Council; formerly, Class C Director & Chair, Federal Reserve Bank of New York; Assistant Legislative Director, New York State AFL-CIO; New York City Central Labor Council Chief of Staff.
+Mr. Alvarez has particular knowledge and experience regarding finance and investments, the labor movement and public policy.
+None Timothy J. Driscoll Age 62 Union Trustee Service Commenced March 2020, Term Expires 2025 President, International Union of Bricklayers and Allied Craftworkers ("BAC"); Member, BAC Executive Board; Co-Chair of both Bricklayers and Trowel Trades International Pension Fund and None

-\ None of the Trustees of the HIT is an "interested person" as defined in the Investment Company Act.
+^{} None of the Trustees of the HIT is an "interested person" as defined in the Investment Company Act.
 However, several of the Trustees are associated with organizations that, among other things, develop and manage affordable housing, promote the construction of affordable housing and/or facilitate employment for union members in the construction trades and related industries.
 From time to time, organizations with which Trustees may be associated may, directly or indirectly, be involved in a transaction in which the HIT is also a participant.

-\\ Disclosure is related to the past 5-year period and is limited to directorships in a corporation or trust having securities registered pursuant to Section 12 of the Securities Exchange Act of 1934, as amended, or subject to the requirements of Section 15(d) of such Act, or a company registered as an investment company under the Investment Company Act.
+^{} Disclosure is related to the past 5-year period and is limited to directorships in a corporation or trust having securities registered pursuant to Section 12 of the Securities Exchange Act of 1934, as amended, or subject to the requirements of Section 15(d) of such Act, or a company registered as an investment company under the Investment Company Act.